chidiwilliams/nunjucks-templating-starter/README.md

 ### `npm run build`

-Compiles the HTML and assets files into the public directory.
+Compiles the HTML and assets files into the dist directory.
 This action can also be done by running `node index.js`.

 ### `npm run watch`

 Same as above but watches for file changes in the resources directory and recompiles the assets accordingly.

+Also, it starts a server at http://localhost:3000/ and syncs your browser with your output files.
+Great for development.

 <a name="configuration"></a>